What is a Violation?

 Open Vacant Buildings

 Open vacant buildings are the responsibility of the property owner.
-The property owner must maintain their buildings, structures and grounds.
-Windows, doors, and other openings must be ket secure so they cannot be opened from the outside.
-A property owner may be required to board up a building/structure if it becomes vacant is is not secure.
-Accessory building/structures on the property such as storage sheds and garages, also must be secured.
+The property owner must maintain their buildings, structures, and grounds.
+Windows, doors, and other openings must be kept secure so they cannot be opened from the outside.
+A property owner may be required to board up a building/structure if it becomes vacant and is not secure.
+Accessory buildings/structures on the property such as storage sheds and garages also must be secured.